OPolattr/ce204-final-project-omer-polat-haluk-kurtulus-java/README.md

-# eclipse-java-maven-template

-# Member Management System
+# Book Club Management System

 I have created the implementation using Umple codes on Umple Online, tailored to my specific needs.
 Below you can find the Umple Online code and its design.